tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

 12. Responsive: Everything is working fine except for the Navigation bar which needs a fix, so it works on smaller screens.
 I plan to fix this error soon!
 13. Errors: I have noticed that when you try to + or - the numbers are not updated in the shopping cart in the Navigation bar.
 I plan to fix this error soon!

-14. I have also noticed the loading is longer than usual:
+14. I have also noticed the loading time is longer than usual:
 --> I have looked into this and the reason behind was the large photos, which I deleted right away the ones that I have are large sized photos - I will look into this soon!
 --> I also replaced the social logos as this was also making it slow --> I had a few errors in the console log, they are all fixed now!